GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/3d-model/index.md

     This object is new and subject to changes.
 Check the release notes when GDevelop is updated and regularly read this page to ensure you follow the best practices when using 3D models in your game.

-    Notably, this object does not yet support:
+    Notably, this object does not yet support animations.

-    - Animations
-    - Lights

     Your help to [improve these features in the GDevelop game engine is welcome](https://github.com/4ian/GDevelop).

+## Lightning

+Lightning can be set up through [layers effects](../../interface/scene-editor/layer-effects).
+Ambient and directional light effects allow to configure basic lightning for 3D layers.

+The model can be set up to react to lightning in different ways.
+The GLTF format can include data about light reflection.
+The 3D model can either use this data or use a forced configuration.

 ## File format